Vortices in a parity-invariant Maxwell-Chern-Simons model: Explicit vortex solutions

 Now, let us search for solutions with $m = n = 1$.
 In this case, looking to Eq.~\eqref{charges} we immediately see that $Q = \frac{2 \pi \mu }{g}$ and $G = \frac{2 \pi \mu }{e}$.
 This vortex has a non-trivial angular momentum given by $J = \frac{2 \pi \mu}{e g}$, differently from the previous solution.
 We report this vortex in Fig.~\ref{solucaon1m1}.

 Notice that we obtained {\it a posteriori} a simplified solution where $A = a$, $\alpha = \beta$, and $F_- = 1$.
-For the scalar profiles, it is important to remember that the exponential part of the scalar fields $\phi_\pm$ involves $m \pm n$.
-Therefore, the fact that $F_-$ gives us a constant and $F_+$ displays a typical 2-vortex behavior is an indication that the true winding numbers are given by $ m + n $ and $ m - n$, instead of $m $ and $n$ separately. \\
+For the scalar profiles, it is important to remember that the exponential part of $\phi_\pm$ involves $m \pm n$.
+Therefore, the fact that $F_-$ gives us a constant and $F_+$ displays a typical 2-vortex behavior is an indication that the true winding numbers are given by $ m + n $ and $ m - n$, instead of $m $ and $n$ separately.

 One can wonder again whether the trivial behavior of the gauge profiles is due to the choice of coefficients.
 Unlike the previous case, the answer is affirmative, at least with respect to the variation of $K_2$ governing the relationship between different gauge couplings.
 In fact, starting from the degenerate case and varying $K_2$, the solutions for profiles $A \, \text{and} \, a$ as well as $\alpha \, \text{and} \, \beta$ are not degenerate anymore; however, the scalar profiles do not present any appreciable qualitative change.
-Varying $K_1$ and $K_3$, we will find a behavior similar to the ones described in the last case, as depicted in App.~\ref{AppendixA}.
+Varying $K_1$ and $K_3$, we will find a behavior similar to the ones described in the last case, as depicted in Sec.~\ref{AppendixA}.

 Given the solution, we can plot its electric and magnetic fields in Fig.~\ref{camposEBn1m1}.
-The charges and current densities are shown in Fig.~\ref{chargeandcurrentdensityn1m1}.
 The case $m = n = 1/2$ does not present any appreciable qualitative change in comparison with the solution presented here, except by the scalar profile near the origin, that displays a typical 1-vortex behavior, and by its lowest value of energy and angular momentum $\left( J = \pi \mu / 2 e g \right)$.
-The subject of the energy hierarchy of our vortex solutions will be shortly discussed at the end of the next subsection.
+The energy hierarchy of our solutions will be shortly discussed in the next subsection.